phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 Is it really much more expensive to have all the pages secure ?
 [HSTS](https://tools.ietf.org/html/rfc6797) is also just one header in the response that can easily be added.
 Companies should also think to have their domain in the preload list in order to perform a 307 internal redirect from the very first request.
 Finally we can not talk here about vulnerability, but more as a lack of responsability.

-I sincerely hope you enjoyed as i liked to do this post.
+I sincerely hope you enjoyed this post as i liked to do it.
 Feel free to comment if you have any question, or if you find other cool domains.

 Tchuss,